badpaybad/dart_isolate_pool/README.md

 // should register in initState await pubsub.AddBackgroundFunction("test2", (args, diCollection) async {
 var diTest2 = diCollection["Test2Di"];
+//this func will be called in Isolate.spawn, can reuse class inited in DiBuilderFunction

-return [args, diTest2];
+//do your logic need run inside spawn, no UI thread return [args, diTest2];
 });
 // should register in initState await pubsub.AddDiBuilderFunction("test2", () async {
+  //this func will be called in Isolate.spawn, init class for background function do late.
-var mapDI = <String, TestObjectResult>{};
+// it just run one time for each topic, no UI thread var mapDI = <String, TestObjectResult>{};
 mapDI["Test2Di"] = TestObjectResult();
 return mapDI;